Syllabus Statements About Accommodations for Students with Disabilities

 Accommodations for Students with Disabilities:

 SAIC is committed to full compliance with all laws regarding equal opportunities for students with disabilities.
 Students with known or suspected disabilities, such as a Reading/Writing Disorder, ADD/ADHD, and/or a mental health condition who think they would benefit from assistance or accommodations should first contact the Disability and Learning Resource Center (DLRC) by phone at 312.499.4278 or email at email@example.com.
 DLRC staff will review your disability documentation and work with you to determine reasonable accommodations.
-They will then provide you with a letter outlining the approved accommodations for you to deliver to all of your instructors.
-This letter must be presented before any accommodations will be implemented.
+They will then provide both you and your instructor with a letter outlining your approved accommodations.
 You should contact the DLRC as early in the semester as possible.
-The DLRC is located on the 13th floor of 116 S Michigan Ave.
+The DLRC is located on the 13th floor of 116 S Michigan.

 DLRC Support and Information Available for Faculty and Departments

 Faculty are encouraged to contact DLRC anytime to discuss the following:

 - Concerns about specific students with disabilities